 Name - UserRights/AccessFromNetwork Description - User Rights OMA-URI - ./Device/Vendor/MSFT/Policy/Config/UserRights/AccessFromNetwork Data Type - String Value - Remote Desktop UsersAdministrators

-The Windows 10 custom policy CSP successfully deployed without using group policy settings.
+The Windows 10 custom policy CSP was successfully deployed without group policy settings.
 Happy modern management!